HitGrab/finder/docusaurus/docs/rules/search-rule.md

 Finder sorts results to find the closest matches.
 A search score is summed based on:

-### Ratio of matched characters to haystack length. ( Scored 0-100 )
+**Ratio of matched characters to haystack length. ( Scored 0-100 )**

 With the needle `ap`, `app` has a score of 66, while `apple` is 40.

-### Comparative length of sequential character matches. ( Scored 0-100 )
+**Comparative length of sequential character matches. ( Scored 0-100 )**

 With the needle `orange`, `orc angel` has a score of 80, while `delicious oranges` is 100.

 Both scores are equally weighted.

 :::warning
 Ranked search will be overridden if a `sortBy` rule is set.
-If you want to use ranked search, you'll need to enable `ignoreSortByRulesWhileSearchRuleIsActive` in your configuration objet.
+If you want to use ranked search, you'll need to enable `ignoreSortByRulesWhileSearchRuleIsActive` in your configuration object.
 :::

 ## Custom search algorithms